Hattozo/hatrblxgmod/README.md

 ### You've completed downloading the addon.
 Now we will show you how to spawn them.

-In your spawn menu, click "Games", then "All".
+In your spawn menu, click the arrow to "Games", then click the arrow to "All".

 ![alt text](gitimages/arrowsteam.png "image")